Chino cloth

-Chino cloth (/ˈtʃiːnəʊ/ CHEE-noh) is a twill fabric, originally made of 100% cotton.
+Chino cloth (/ˈtʃiːnəʊ/ CHEE-noh) is a twill fabric originally made from pure cotton.
 The most common items made from it, trousers, are widely called chinos.
 Today it is also found in cotton-synthetic blends.

 Developed in the mid-19th century for British and French military uniforms, it has since migrated into civilian wear.
 Trousers of such a fabric gained popularity in the U.S. when Spanish–American War veterans returned from the Philippines with their twill military trousers.

 Etymology

-As the cloth itself was originally made in China, the trousers were known in Spanish as pantalones chinos (Chinese pants), which became shortened to simply "chinos" in English.
+It is unknown why American veterans called the trousers "chinos".
+It is theorized that the cloth or the trousers were made in China.

+The American Heritage Dictionary says that the word is from American Spanish chino, literally "toasted", in reference to its usual color.
+But this is not a usual meaning of the Spanish word.

 History

 First designed to be used in the military, chino fabric was originally made to be simple, durable and comfortable for soldiers to wear; the use of natural earth-tone colors also began the move towards camouflage, instead of the brightly colored tunics used prior.
-The British and United States armies started wearing it as standard during the latter half of the 1800s.
+The British and United States armies started wearing it as standard during the latter half of the 19th century.

-The pure-cotton fabric is widely used for trousers, referred to as chinos.
+The all-cotton fabric is widely used for trousers, referred to as chinos.
 The original khaki (light brown) is the traditional and most popular color, but chinos are made in many shades.